 When most people think of beaches, they envision swimsuit-clad sunbathers catching some rays, children building sand castles and surfers riding the waves.
 They picture sand volleyball players and seashells along the shore.
 But for some, the word "beach" calls to mind a sense of freedom.
 It represents a place where they can be their authentic selves — right down to their literal skin and bones.

-So whether you're a curious newbie who wants to see what all the hype is about, or you're a seasoned naturalist who wants to add more destinations to your resume, these are the places to check out for the best clothing-optional experience.
+So whether you're a curious newbie who wants to see what all the hype is about or you're a seasoned naturalist who wants to add more destinations to your resume, these are the places to check out for the best nude-beach experience.

 On clear days, Baker Beach in San Francisco offers a glorious view of the Golden Gate Bridge.
 The north part of the beach is the clothing-optional area.
 Found under the Presidio and surrounded by rocky crags, the north end is below a steep bluff and includes a hidden area over some rocks.
 However, it is important to watch for rising tides — and because of unsafe rip currents, swimming in the northern part of the beach is not recommended.

 That said, Baker Beach is well worth a visit, clothed or not; the atmosphere is very laid back and you might even encounter people playing Frisbee or enjoying a drum circle.
 And if you just want to bask in the sun on the sand, go for it.